 How to Become an Ally

-When you sign up to become an Ally, you will go through an onboarding process to ensure that you will be matched with a Friend who shares the same interests with you, have all the information you need, and receive appropriate amount of training, to help you have a meaningful and enriching volunteering experience.
-The Matching Program team will walk you through every step of the way.
-Click on the steps below for more information.
+When you sign up to become an Ally, you will go through an onboarding process to make sure that you and your Friend are given the best match possible.
+We will give you all the information you need, and you’ll receive training and ongoing support, to help provide you and your Friend with a meaningful and enriching experience.
+Our team will walk you through every step of the way.
+Click on the headings below for more information on what you can expect from us.

 Step 2 – Paperwork & Onboarding Session

-c) attend a mandatory four-hour seminar to prepare you for your role as an Ally.
-This training will cover:
+Once we have your completed application forms, you’ll be invited to attend an Onboarding Session to prepare you for your role as an Ally.
+This 2–3 hour training will cover:

 - The impact that an intentional friendship can have on someone with a disability.

-- In addition, it will give you an opportunity to meet other new Allies and ABLE2 staff to learn and share ideas together.
+- In addition, you will have the opportunity to meet other new Allies and ABLE2 staff to learn and share ideas together.

 Step 3 – Learning Conversation